digital-asset/daml/docs/source/tools/codegen.rst

 Introduction
 ============

 You can use the DAML codegen to generate Java and Scala classes representing DAML contract templates.
-These classes incorporate all boilerplate code for constructing corresponding :ref:`com.digitalasset.ledger.api.v1.CreateCommand` and :ref:`com.digitalasset.ledger.api.v1.ExerciseCommand` ledger commands.
+These classes incorporate all boilerplate code for constructing corresponding ledger :ref:`com.digitalasset.ledger.api.v1.CreateCommand` and :ref:`com.digitalasset.ledger.api.v1.ExerciseCommand`.

 Running the DAML codegen
 ========================